 21024 NW Gillihan Rd.

 This Hillsboro farm specializes in “no spray” berries, and they grow over 20 varieties of them, including unique offerings like Tayberries and Loganberries.
+With a growing season that starts early and ends late, you can go picking from early June through September and they also tend to an apple orchard!
 They’ll point you to the best ripe fields for your visit, and provide buckets for picking.
+Berry growing isn’t the only thing this cool farm offers its visitors.
+There’s a calendar filled with cool events you don’t want to miss.
 Visit on July 4th for a patriotic Berry Festival full of live music, wine tasting, and a berry hunt for the kids!

 24500 SW Scholls Ferry Road